“There is nothing so useless as doing efficiently that which should not be done at all.” — Peter Drucker

 How to implement cascading goals at your company

-Where do you want the company to be in a quarter, a year, or five-years from today?
+Where do you want the company to be in a quarter, a year, or five years from today?

-Once a compelling state of a desired future reality has been established, we need to build checkpoints on the way to ensure that we stay on track to reach our final destination.
+Once a compelling state of a desired future reality has been established, we need to build checkpoints on the way to ensure that we stay on track to reach our destination.

-It is critical that appropriate goals are chosen at the level of each individual to boost alignment from top to bottom.
+After clearly communicating the top-level goals, managers must assist their teams and individual employees in creating goals that can contribute toward the top-level goals.
+Furthermore, appropriate goals must be chosen at the level of each individual to boost alignment from top to bottom.

-4. Track the progress on goals
+4. Track goal progress

 Relevant KPIs for measuring the progress on goals must be decided beforehand.